Starting school is a major transition for children and their families. It is a period of change that can be both challenging and exciting.

 Many children start school after going to a kindergarten program, others have attended child care and some may go from home to school.
 All children will have developed a range of skills and abilities before starting school.

-Transition: a positive start to school
+Transition: a positive start to school - Guide

 The Transition: A Positive Start to School initiative aims to improve children's experience of starting school by strengthening the development and delivery of transition programs.
 This provides a shared understanding between early childhood services and schools about what is important for children and their families during this exciting time.